Commodity fetishism

 Commodity fetishism: In the economics of the marketplace, producers and consumers perceive each other by means of the money and goods that they exchange.

-In Marxist philosophy, commodity fetishism is a belief that the exchange values of goods are inherent to them, rather than being expressions of the social relations in which the goods and their underlying labour are exchanged.
-Through commodity fetishism, social phenomena such as market value, wages and rent are reified (attributed to things, i.e. goods, labour, land) while people who determine them — traders, capitalists, landlords — are made to seem passive or obscured altogether.
+In Marxist philosophy, commodity fetishism (Warenfetischismus) is a belief that social aspects of economic goods are inherent to them, rather than being expressions of social relations in which goods and their underlying labour are exchanged.
+Through commodity fetishism, social phenomena such as market value, wages and rent are reified (attributed to things, i.e. goods, labour, land) while people who determine them—traders, capitalists, landlords—are made to seem passive or obscured altogether.
 The concept is crucial to Karl Marx's critique of economic theory, which seeks to locate the source of profit in the capitalist economy.

 Concept

 In the first chapter of Capital: A Critique of Political Economy (1867), commodity fetishism is used to explain how the social organization of labour manifests in the buying and selling of commodities (goods and services).
 In the marketplace, social relations among people—who makes what, who works for whom, the production-time for a commodity, etc.—are represented as social relations among objects.

 In the process of commercial exchange, commodities appear in a depersonalized form, obscuring the social relations inherent to their production.
 Marx explained the sociology of commodity fetishism:

 As against this, the commodity-form, and the value-relation of the products of labour, within which it appears, have absolutely no connection with the physical nature of the commodity and the material relations arising out of this.
 It is nothing but the definite social relation, between men, themselves, which assumes here, for them, the fantastic form of a relation between things.
 In order, therefore, to find an analogy, we must take flight into the misty realm of religion.
 There the products of the human brain appear as autonomous figures endowed with a life of their own, which enter into relations, both with each other and with the human race.
 So it is in the world of commodities with the products of men's hands.
 I call this the fetishism which attaches itself to the products of labour as soon as they are produced as commodities, and is, therefore, inseparable from the production of commodities.

 According to Marx, the operation of commodity fetishism requires the owners of capital to actively ignore or maintain an indifference to the relational whole that produces a commodity.